kodcapsule/Django-AWS-ECS-Deployment-with-Terraform/README.md

 ```bash
     source env/Scripts/activate
 ```
-3. Create a directory for your app
+3. Create a directory for your app and cd into the directory
 ```bash
     mkdir app && cd app
 ```